gamerguy45465/remote_ex/journal.md

 Date: 3.2.25 - Subject: Flask.
 Just been going over flask.
 Been learning how to work with forms in flask.
 Learning forms will most likely help in our project, and what I do to learn flask will help me to be more proficient in our project, especially with solving problems and whatnot.

 Date: 3.8.25 - Subject: More Flask.
 Not much to say here, just learning more flask.
 The project is coming together very well.
 So yeah.

+Date: 3.23.25 - Subject: More Studying.
+Studying is getting hard, and I've got a lot to do right now.
+So much that I have been forgetting to journal.